mediar-ai/screenpipe/README.md

 ---

 *Latest News* 🔥
+- [2024/08] Anyone can now [create, share, install pipes](https://youtu.be/iCqHgZgQHyA?si=DjKJir7HfZoQKItK) (plugins) from the app interface based on a github repo/dir
 - [2024/08] We're running bounties!
 Contribute to screenpipe & make money, [check issues](https://github.com/mediar-ai/screenpipe/issues)
 - [2024/08] Audio input & output now works perfect on Windows, Linux, MacOS (<15.0).
 We also support multi monitor capture and defaulting STT to Whisper Distil large v3
 - [2024/08] We released video embedding.
 AI gives you links to your video recording in the chat!